Send Source Data to FME Flow with HTTP POST

 http://<yourServerHost>/fmedatastreaming/training/ReceivePost.fmw?SourceDataset_TEXTLINE=%24(FME_MF_DIR)Sample.txt&DestDataset_TEXTLINE=%24(FME_SHAREDRESOURCE_DATA)%2FSendSourceData%2Fout.txt&opt_showresult=false&opt_servicemode=sync

-Once you click Send, a Status 200 OK should return.
+Once you click Send, a Status Code 200 OK should be returned.
 In the return Body, the Data Source will be visible in the text format that was uploaded from the Sample.txt file.

 To upload a text file as your source data, return back to the Headers section.
 Under the Authorization Key, we will be adding two more Keys-Value pairs: